Ravinder Kumar (politician)

-Ravinder Kumar, publicly known as Ravi Dhiman, was born on October 1, 1961, in Jangal Kangra, Himachal Pradesh, India.
-He is an MLA from the Jaisinghpur constituency of Himachal Pradesh and a member of the Bharatiya Janata Party.
+Ravinder Kumar (born October 1, 1961), publicly known as Ravi Dhiman, is an MLA from the Jaisinghpur constituency of Himachal Pradesh and a member of the Bharatiya Janata Party.

 Personal life

-Mr. Ravi Dhiman is the son of Late Smt.
-Soma Devi and Shri.
-Jagan Nath.
-He is married to Smt.
-Anisha Dhiman who works in the Education Department of Himachal Pradesh.
+Dhiman was born in Jangal Kangra, Himachal Pradesh, India, the son of Soma Devi and Jagan Nath.
+He is married to Anisha Dhiman who works in the Education Department of Himachal Pradesh.
 They have a daughter and a son.
 He is a Graduate and CAIIB(I) from Indian Institute of Bankers.

 Career

 Then he joined Defense Formations and worked there for two years.
 In 1986 he joined the Punjab National Bank as a stenographer, and in 2012 he took voluntary retirement.

 Politics

 He ran as an independent candidate in 2012.

 Joined BJP in February 2014; and Member, BJP State Executive Committee 2014 onwards.

-In December 2017, he was elected to the State Legislative Assembly Jaisinghpur constituency and defeated Yadvendra Goma from votes margin of 10,710.
+In December 2017, he was elected to the State Legislative Assembly Jaisinghpur constituency and defeated Yadvendra Goma by a votes margin of 10,710.

 He was nominated as Member, Welfare and General Development Committees.